R5 (band)

 R5 was an American pop rock band formed in Los Angeles in 2009.

 The band consisted of Ross Lynch (vocals/rhythm guitar), Riker Lynch (bass guitar/vocals), Rocky Lynch (lead guitar/vocals), Rydel Lynch (keyboards/vocals), and Ellington Ratliff (drums/vocals).
 They released their first EP Ready Set Rock on March 9, 2010, but it was removed once Ross got his role on the Disney Channel show Austin and Ally.
 They then released the EP Loud on February 19, 2013.
 Since releasing their debut album, Louder, on September 24, 2013, which peaked at 24 on the Billboard 200, followed by their world tour.
 Their second album, Sometime Last Night, was released on July 10, 2015, and debuted at 6 on the US Billboard 200, and reached the top 20 in five other countries.
 They have also released five EPs, eleven singles, and a documentary.
-In 2018 the band ended and Ross and Rocky formed the duo The Driver Era.
+In 2018, the band ended and Ross and Rocky formed the duo The Driver Era.

 History

 2009–2011: Formation and Ready Set Rock

-R5 is made up of brothers Riker Lynch, Rocky Lynch, Ross Lynch, and their sister Rydel Lynch, all born and raised in Littleton, Colorado, and their family friend Ellington Ratliff, whom they met at a California dance studio called the Rage.
+R5 is made up of siblings Riker, Rocky, Ross and Rydel Lynch, and their family friend Ellington Ratliff, whom they met at a California dance studio called the Rage.
 About a year after meeting, they asked Ratliff to join the band.
 While living in Colorado, the Lynch siblings went to a performing arts school.
 They used to put on shows for their family and charged them at least a dollar to watch them perform in their basement.
 At age 16, Riker decided he wanted to move to Los Angeles to pursue an acting career.
 Their parents, Mark and Stormie, moved the entire family there in order to stay together.
 Shortly after the move, the siblings began appearing in commercials, while Rocky began teaching himself, Ross and Riker how to play guitar.

 In 2009, R5 officially started the band and debuted their YouTube web series, R5 TV, documenting the band's day-to-day life and career beginning.
 On September 5, they released their first music video, "Without You", directed by Riker.
-The band self-released a five-track EP entitled Ready Set Rock on March 9, 2010, consisting of songs written primarily by Riker, Rocky, Rydel, vocal coach Mauli B, and band coach E-Vega, who produced the EP.
+The band self-released a five-track EP titled Ready Set Rock on March 9, 2010, consisting of songs written primarily by Riker, Rocky, Rydel, vocal coach Mauli B, and band coach E-Vega, who produced the EP.
 No official single was released from EP.
 On September 4 they released a music video for "Can't Get Enough of You" and, in the next month, for "Never".
 On July 26, 2011, the band released their debut promotional single, "Say You'll Stay".
 The music video was released on August 3.
 During these early years they played sets throughout Southern California at venues, including the Orange County Fair, the San Diego County Fair, the San Diego IndieFest, the Knitting Factory, and Six Flags Magic Mountain.